 Here are a few ways to make your space feel welcoming.

 Bright spaces are more inviting than dark spaces that make it hard to see where you’re going!
 One way to bring light to your entryway is through a decorative mirror.
-Mirrors reflect light making a space feel bigger than it actually is.
+Entryway mirrors reflect light making space feel bigger than it actually is.
 Depending on the mirror you choose, it can also be a statement piece in your entryway.
 A mirror in your foyer is also handy for last-minute touch ups before you rush out the door.

 With the right sconces, you can create a warm glow that is inviting for your guests without taking up valuable floor space.
 These are available in numerous finishes and styles to give your space the vibe you’re trying to achieve.
 You can also choose from sconces that come with uplighting, downlighting, and multidirectional lighting if you want to highlight a particular object in your entryway.
 A set of sconces on either side of a mirror can be stunning.